-Paul Walker's death probably had a lot to do with this movie's success, I admit that, but this franchise has done an unbelievable job over the past few years with increasing the quality and earning more fans (and money) with each installment (and that's even more impressive considering that it took five movies for this franchise to finally start blossoming).
+Paul Walker's death probably had a lot to do with this movie's success.
+I admit that, but this franchise has done an unbelievable job over the past few years with increasing the quality and earning more fans and money with each installment.
+That's even more impressive considering that it took five movies for this franchise to finally start blossoming.

-An underachiever when compared to its predecessor, 'Skyfall', in pretty much every way, but still an entertaining action movie nonetheless and a guaranteed box office success.
+It underachieved when compared to its predecessor, Skyfall, in pretty much every way, but it was still an entertaining action movie nonetheless and a guaranteed box office success.

-I would have loved to see this movie make it to 1.5 billion dollars (even if only to dethrone 'Frozen' as the highest-grossing animated movie).
+I would have loved to see this movie make it to $1.5 billion, even if only to dethrone Frozen as the highest-grossing animated movie.

-I was afraid that, after 'IV', the series would feel redundant with 'V' and lose the interest of its fans.
+I was afraid that after IV, the series would feel redundant with V and lose the interest of its fans.
 Thankfully, that didn't happen.
-A hit with critics and audiences, alike.
+It was a hit with critics and audiences alike.

-It's odd to see a movie make over 600 million dollars and still be called a box office disappointment.
-But, to be fair, it was the lowest-grossing installment of the franchise (not exactly how a franchise is meant to end).
+It's odd to see a movie make over $600 million and still be called a box office disappointment.
+But, to be fair, it was the lowest-grossing installment of the franchise, not exactly how a franchise is meant to end.

 The movie made over $600 million and got an Oscar nomination for Best Picture.
 No matter the results, this movie should consider itself a winner.